-Supervised Group Study: Read More [+]

-Rules & Requirements

-Prerequisites: Consent of adviser

-Repeat rules: Course may be repeated for credit without restriction.

-Hours & Format

-Fall and/or spring: 15 weeks - 1-3 hours of directed group study per
+Supervised Group Study: Read More [+] Rules & Requirements Prerequisites: Consent of adviser Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1-3 hours of directed group study per weer Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Offered for pass/not pass grade only.

-week

-Additional Details

-Subject/Course Level: Rhetoric/Undergraduate

-Grading/Final exam status: Offered for pass/not pass grade only.
 Final exam not required.

-Supervised Group Study: Read Less [-]

-RHETOR 103A Approaches and Paradigms in the History of Rhetorical Theory 4 Units

-Terms offered: Fall 2022, Fall 2021, Fall 2020

-A broad consideration of the historical relationships between philosophy, literature, and rhetoric, with special emphasis on selected themes of the classical and medieval periods.

-Approaches and Paradigms in the History of Rhetorical Theory: Read

-More [+]

-Rules & Requirements

-Prerequisites: 10 or consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

-discussion per week

-Summer:
+Supervised Group Study: Read Less [-] RHETOR 100 Writing at the University: A Writing Studio for Transfer Students 4 Units Terms offered: Summer 2023 Second 6 Week Session This course teaches skills necessary to succeed in major-specific research and writing tasks at UC Berkeley.
+Students read and discuss scholarship in writing studies and rhetoric to develop a framework for understanding the conventions of academic writing and complete a series of research tasks to determine what it means to write successfully in their major.
+The course culminates in an essay identifying challenges and opportunities specific to writing in a specific academic discipline.
+Writing at the University: A Writing Studio for Transfer Students: Read More [+] Objectives & Outcomes Course Objectives: Analyze the generic conventions for writing in their discipline to produce an essay explicating the challenges and opportunities specific to research and writing in their major.
+Identify exemplary writing and writers in their discipline to learn what it means to write successfully in their major.
+Read and discuss scholarship in writing studies and rhetoric to develop a framework for understanding conventions of writing (North American Academic English).
+Student Learning Outcomes: Deepen awareness with the conventions and purposes of academic writing.
+Develop knowledge of best practices for research and writing in a specific major.
+Refine academic writing skills to better academic goals.
+Hours & Format Summer: 6 weeks - 7.5 hours of lecture per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
+Alternative to final exam.
+Writing at the University: A Writing Studio for Transfer Students: Read Less [-] RHETOR 103A Approaches and Paradigms in the History of Rhetorical Theory 4 Units Terms offered: Fall 2023, Fall 2022, Fall 2021 A broad consideration of the historical relationships between philosophy, literature, and rhetoric, with special emphasis on selected themes of the classical and medieval periods.
+Approaches and Paradigms in the History of Rhetorical Theory: Read More [+] Rules & Requirements Prerequisites: 10 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

 6 weeks - 7.5 hours of lecture and 1 hour of discussion per week 8 weeks - 6 hours of lecture and 1 hour of discussion per week 10 weeks - 4.5 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Rhetoric/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 100 Approaches and Paradigms in the History of Rhetorical Theory: Read Less [-] RHETOR 103B Approaches and Paradigms in the History of Rhetorical Theory II 4 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 A broad consideration of the historical relationship between philosophy, literature, and rhetoric, with special emphasis on selected themes within the early modern and modern periods.
+Formerly known as: 100 Approaches and Paradigms in the History of Rhetorical Theory: Read Less [-] RHETOR 103B Approaches and Paradigms in the History of Rhetorical Theory II 4 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 A broad consideration of the historical relationship between philosophy, literature, and rhetoric, with special emphasis on selected themes within the early modern and modern periods.
 Approaches and Paradigms in the History of Rhetorical Theory II: Read More [+] Rules & Requirements Prerequisites: 10 or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: